-To enhance the On Site i and Hands On 🚱 capabilities Colorado First Competitive Grants - Companies adding of our courses, we have implemented the fully self-contained new, permanent, full-time jobs to their workforce may apply Mobile Learning Labs (MLL) .
-The MLL's will provide a for Colorado First funds by creating a training plan and state of the art mobile facility to deliver our training courses in application with their local community college or technical the Electrical Systems, Manufacturing Systems, Mechanical college.
-Systems, and Welding arenas.
-The MLL's provide a complete classroom and lab environment delivered to your location with Existing Industry - Existing Industry Grants are designed to on-board power, all the comforts of full HVAC, and internet support Colorado companies who are facing technological The MLL's provide classroom capabilities such as student challenges to their competitiveness and need to retrain their computers and instructor multi-media presentation facilities workforce in order to retain competitive jobs in Colorado. with accommodation for up to 6 students at a time.
-The application process is the same as for the competitive Colorado First Grants.
+To enhance the On Site and Hands On capabilities of our courses, we have implemented the fully self-contained Mobile Learning Labs (MLL) The MLL's will provide a state of the art mobile facility to deliver our training courses in the Electrical Systems, Manufacturing Systems, Mechanical Systems, and Welding arenas.
+The MLL's provide a complete classroom and lab environment delivered to your location with on-board power, all the comforts of full HVAC, and internet.
+The MLL's provide classroom capabilities such as student computers and instructor multi-media presentation facilities with accommodation for up to 6 students at a time.

 Electrical Systems MLL facilities: